schlosrat/NodeManager/README.md

     </ItemGroup>
 ```

-### Step 2: Configure Namespace
+### Step 2: Configure Namespace and Add Dependency
-Bring in the NodeManger namespace in the class you want to call it from.
 See Step 2 above as there is no difference.

 ### Step 3: Call Node Manager Methods from your Mod
-As above, this is the same for using a Nuget package reference, so see Step 3 above.
+See Step 3 above as there is no difference.

 ### Step 4: Profit!